-(iii) for as long as Standard & Poor's is a Rating Agency, a rating by Standard & Poor's no lower than the highest rating on any Tranche of Outstanding Bonds or A-1, AAAm or AAAm-G, as appropriate.
+(iii) for as long as Standard & Poor's is a Rating Agency, a rating by Standard & Poor's no lower than AA (or the equivalent) or A-1, AAAm or AAAm-G, as appropriate.

 "Authority" means the South Carolina State Education Assistance Authority, a body politic and corporate and a public instrumentality of the State of South Carolina.